sudu87/Microbial-ecology-of-the-transplanted-human-lung/README.md

 ```
 #!/bin/bash
 ```
 * Genocrunch is a web application.
-To use it you need to create a free account.
+To use it, you need to create a free account.
 Further instructions can be found at https://genocrunch.epfl.ch/home/doc

 The analysis is divided into 2 parts: